kalviumcommunity/S72_Mallikarjun_Capstone_Event_Hub/README.md

 Day 19: Add final touches to the UI/UX design to make it visually appealing.

-Day 20: Deploy the website on a hosting platform and prepare for the final demo.
+Day 20: Deploy the website on a hosting platform and prepare for the final demo .